-The psychiatrists, APRNs and RNs met routinely to provide feedback to one another in addressing specific client interventions and interventions associated with diagnostic categories.
+The psychiatrists, APRNs and RNs met routinely to provide feedback to one another in addressing specific patient interventions and interventions associated with diagnostic categories.
+Two Peer Audits were conducted with an average score of 90% overall, as well.
 The medical staff also addressed various Center processes/services to include: MMO option; collaboration and information sharing with primary care M.D.s; delivery of PMAs in conjunction with admission; targets for the Center; stabilization resource.
-In coordination with the Quality Improvement Director, Peer Review functions expanded this year to include a more robust evaluation of medical records.
-Data from these reviews have been incorporated into the Center's Quarterly audits findings.
+The Center adopted a "doc-of-the-day" role to improve efficiency of medication orders and management of unexpected or urgent patient needs which arise daily.
+The coming year will additionally focus on improving efficiency and effectiveness of nursing program functions.